CMS-Enterprise/sbom-harbor/README.md

 The following environment variables are referenced in code.
 When possible, defaults are provided that support the `docker-compose` configuration found in the `devenv` folder.

 - `DB_CONNECTION` - Mongo connection string.
-Defaults to `mongodb://localhost:27017`.
+If not set, tests will default to the configuration that supports the `docker-compose.yaml` environment specified in the `devenv` folder.

 ## Crate Documentation